-- At the Palazzo Barberini you can see the Judith Beheading Holofernes.
-This work is typical Caravaggio as we see the scene at the most dramatic moment.
-No reflection afterwards or contemplation before the act.
+- At the Palazzo Barberini, you can see the Judith Beheading Holofernes.
+This work is typical of Caravaggio as we see the scene at the most dramatic moment.
+No reflection afterward or contemplation before the act.
 No, we see Judith slaying Holofernes with the blood gushing from his head and Judith looking down on her act with determination and repulsion.

-Another unique Caravaggio painting in Rome is also located at the Palazzo Berberini.
-The Narcissus is one of two classic works, depicting the demi god Narcissus from the Greek mythology.
+Another unique Caravaggio painting in Rome is also located at the Palazzo Barberini.
+The Narcissus is one of two classic works, depicting the demi-god Narcissus from Greek mythology.

-- You can visit the Villa Aurora on request.
-Here you can find Caravaggio’s Jupiter, Neptune and Pluto.
+- You can visit the Villa Aurora at your request.
+Here you can find Caravaggio’s Jupiter, Neptune, and Pluto.
 This is not a traditional fresco or oil painting on canvas, but Caravaggio painted this in fresco with oil.
-A 3-way self portrait that shows some great perspective skills, this is an unique Caravaggio.
+A 3-way self-portrait that shows some great perspective skills, this is a unique Caravaggio.